pravega/.github/how-to-release.md

 It is possible that a release candidate is problematic or denied.
 In this case, you need to announce the cancellation of this vote, and then fixes issues and repeats the cycle.

-Once the community passes the vote, you need to announce the vote passing in the channel.
+Once the community passes the vote, you need to announce the vote passing in both the mailing list and Slack channel.

 # Fix any issues
 Any issues identified during the community review and vote should be fixed in this step.